riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 Next we assign `previousPage` to the current page minus 1... unless of course the current page is the first page in which case there is no previous page so we keep `previousPage` at 1.

-Lastly we return the listCustomers route passing in the previous page to the page parameter.
+Lastly we return the listCustomers route passing in our calculated `previousPage` parameter.
 Pretty simple!

 The next page is even simpler we just add 1 to the current page value... but you can probably guess where this implementation falls down.